Rocky Roe: Early life

 Roe grew up in Southfield, Michigan, and acquired his nickname because he was a fan of the popular major leaguer Rocky Colavito.

 Roe played baseball at Eastern Michigan University, where he received his degree in business administration, and was a member of the winning 1970 NAIA national championship team.

 Roe was inducted into Eastern Michigan University's Athletic Hall of Fame in 2001.

 Roe played semi-pro baseball for the Liberal Bee Jays.

 Career

 He was promoted to the American League staff on June 7, 1982, hours after Lou DiMuro was struck and killed by a passing motorist on a busy street in Arlington, Texas following a game between the Texas Rangers and Chicago White Sox.
 Roe's first crew included Larry Barnett, Mike Reilly and Durwood Merrill.

 In 1996 he took a leave of absence to enter a weight loss program following the death of fellow umpire John McSherry; he took part in another health program in 2002.
 Roe submitted his resignation as part of a union strategy in 1999, but quickly reconsidered and withdrew his resignation, saying it was like "drinking Kool-Aid at a Jim Jones picnic"; his decision proved fortunate, as all submitted resignations were eventually accepted by Major League Baseball.
 He retired in 2002.
+In May 2026, Roe was on the ballot for the Michigan Sports Hall of Fame election.